31337root/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 # 5-print_comb2.py - Program that prints numbers from 0 to 99.
 # 6-print_comb3.py - program that prints all possible different combinations of two digits.
 # 7-islower.py - Function that checks for lowercase character.
+# 8-uppercase.py - Function that prints a string in uppercase followed by a new line.